The Benji Hillman Foundation: Projects

-The Foundation, managed by Benji's first cousin Saul Rurka, is implementing a number of projects to make the lives of lone soldiers more comfortable, and to help them integrate into Israeli society.
+The Foundation, managed by Benji's family and friends, is implementing a number of projects to make the lives of lone soldiers more comfortable during their service, and to help young immigrants integrate into Israeli society.

 "Lone soldiers" are young men and women, usually recent immigrants to Israel who are undertaking their mandatory service in the Israeli army.
 Lone soldiers often have no family in Israel, may barely speak the Hebrew language and in most cases have no place of their own to go when on leave from their army service.

-The Foundation's flagship project, HaBayit Shel Benji (Benji's Home), was opened in February 2013 in Raanana to provide general assistance, their own room, good food, a surrogate family (from members of local community - Raanana) and all the comforts of home for 50 lone combat soldiers (male and female).
-In 2016 a fourth floor with 25 additional rooms was added to the Home.
-The Foundation then added a further 12 bedrooms to the home, and by Spring 2019 HaBayit shel Benji became a home to 87 lone combat soldiers.
+The Foundation's flagship project, HaBayit Shel Benji (Benji's Home), was opened in February 2013 in Raanana to provide general assistance, their own room, good food, a surrogate family (from members of local community - Raanana) and all the comforts of home for 50 lone soldiers (male and female).
+In 2016 a fourth floor with additional rooms was added to the Home.

-An additional Bayit will be built in 2022-2024 adjacent to the first, housing an additional 93 soldiers.
-The land has been acquired and the majority of the funding has been pledged.
-The foundation is seeking to raise the final amount before breaking ground.

-The second project, opened in 2014 is a Guidance Center for soldiers leaving the army and beginning their lives in Israel.
-This assistance is offered to both lone soldiers who are residents of the home and to all lone soldiers in general.
-Each former soldier is given a guidance program based on their specific needs.
-In 2019 the center helped over 400 former soldiers.
+The second project, opened in 2014 is a Guidance Center for young people after their service and beginning their lives in Israel.
+Each participant is given a guidance program based on their specific needs.
+In 2025 the center helped over 500 young people integrate into Israeli society.

-The Benji Hillman Foundation has a section 46 tax deductible status in Israel as well as tax deductible status in the UK, Canada and US through conduits.